Pema Khandu: Hamara Arunachal Abhiyan

-Launched on 2 October 2019, the 150th birth anniversary of Mahatma Gandhi, Hamara Arunachal Abhiyan is a comprehensive mass campaign initiated by the Government of Arunachal Pradesh.
+Launched on 2 October 2019, the 150th anniversary of Mahatma Gandhi's birth, Hamara Arunachal Abhiyan is a comprehensive mass campaign initiated by the Government of Arunachal Pradesh.
 This campaign unfolds through a series of programs aimed at fostering a robust police-public partnership and dispelling social stigmas associated with the police force.
 The overarching goal is to engage all segments of society in maintaining law and order, fostering a sense of security and confidence among entrepreneurs, investors, and tourists.

 Embedded within Hamara Arunachal Abhiyan are various sub-campaigns, each addressing specific social issues affecting the people of the state.
 These initiatives strive to oversee and investigate diverse challenges, contributing to a more inclusive and secure environment for Arunachal Pradesh.

-Chief Minister Arogya Arunachal Yojana

-Launched in 2018, the Chief Minister Aarogya Arunachal Yojana, aligned with the Pradhan Mantri Jan Arogya Yojana, focuses on providing healthcare to economically disadvantaged tribal communities in Arunachal Pradesh.
-Offering cashless services up to Rs 5 lakh per household member for Secondary and Tertiary Care, the scheme covers 23 treatment processes.
-As of May 2022, it has benefited about 1,14,193 families and 4,91,458 individuals.
-Empanelled hospitals include R.K Mission Hospital, TRIHMS, Bakin Pertin Government Hospital, and 32 other government hospitals.
-The Itanagar Capital Region leads in enrollment, and CHC Pakke Kessang recently joined the program.

-Work as Chief Minister

-Over the past seven years, from 2016 to 2023, Arunachal Pradesh has witnessed notable infrastructure augumentation.
-This development includes the expansion of road networks, the establishment of modern facilities, and enhancements in essential services.